The 12-Step Program for Addiction Recovery

 The 12 steps to sobriety are usually practiced with the support of a sponsor, which is a senior member of the program that volunteers to share their experience and provide guidance to newer members in the 12-Step program.4

 But what are the 12 Steps?
 Let’s break down each of the 12 Steps to sobriety.

-Step 1: Admitting to Being Powerless over Addiction
+Step 1: Admitting Powerlessness

 Step 2: Accepting a Power Greater than Oneself

-Step 4: Taking a Moral Inventory of Oneself
+Step 4: Taking a Moral Inventory

 This inventory of self is meant to be comprehensive, searching, and fearless.
-This does not mean that it is without fear, but that individuals are encouraged to push past their fears and be honest with listing their shortcomings.
-Writing lists is often an important part of Step 4 as individuals are called to cite incidents, thoughts, feelings, and past experiences that may be difficult to think about.
+This does not mean that it is without fear, but that individuals are encouraged to push past their fears and be honest in listing their shortcomings.
+Writing lists is often an important part of Step 4 as individuals are called to cite incidents, thoughts, feelings, and past experiences that may be difficult to think about.6

-Step 5: Admitting Wrongdoing to God, Oneself, and Others
+Step 5: Admitting Wrongdoing

 Step 7: Asking God to Remove Shortcomings